Jirka70/GameOfLife/README.md

 - Color the cell based on its age (1 pt.)
 - Make Hexagonal automaton (game of life with cells of hexagon shape) (2 pts.)

+**RULES**
+- Each cell with one or no neighbour dies from isolation
+- Each cell with three or more neighbours dies from overpopulation
+- Only the cells with 2 neighbours survives
+- Each cell with two neighbour revives

 **Launching**
 Just pull this repo to your favorite java IDE.
 Run `pom.xml` if IDE won't launch it automatically. `pom.xml` will